 - Rinse & repeat once or twice (with short breaks), depending on our pace and time remaining.

 - The AWA Method is surprisingly effective for calling forth The Muse and silencing that pesky Inner Critic.
+This is a place where your unique voice is welcome.
 The environment will be supportive, encouraging and safe.
 That is my promise to you.

 WHO SHOULD ATTEND?